hms-dbmi/scw/_posts/2016-11-23-heterogeneity.md

 tSNE
 ====

-T-embedded stochastic neighbor embedding (tSNE) is a non-linear dimensionality reduction method.
+T-distributed stochastic neighbor embedding (tSNE) is a non-linear dimensionality reduction method.
 Note that in tSNE, the perplexity parameter is an estimate of the number of effective neighbors.
 Here, we have 224 cells.
 A perplexity of 10 is suitable.
 For larger or smaller